USEPA/haztrak/docs/haztrak_book/src/Deploy/configuration.md

 ### Required (server)

-The follow variables are required, haztrak will gracefully exit if not present.
+The follow variables are required, haztrak will exit if not present.
 `HT_SECRET_KEY`: Salt for cryptographic hashing, [required by Django](https://docs.djangoproject.com/en/4.1/ref/settings/#secret-key)